Frequently Asked Questions

 What do I have to do to become Catholic?

-The process of becoming Catholic, formally called the Rite of Christian Initiation of Adults (RCIA), happens within the community of faith.
+The process of becoming Catholic, formally called the Order of Christian Initiation of Adults (OCIA), happens within the community of faith.
 It involves prayer and worship, service, scripture, community, and of course learning about Catholic beliefs.
 It culminates with receiving the Sacraments of Initiation.

 We meet together in small groups, but it's not a 'class.'
 It's a time to get your questions answered, to discover Christ on a more personal level, to grow in your relationship with God, and to be introduced to the Catholic way of life.